 Now that we’ve seen what types of USB standards there are, it’s time to take a look at the types of USB ports and connectors, too:

 There are many types of USB ports and connectors, and before we show you the most common, let’s first see what’s the difference between a USB port and a USB connector:

 - A USB connector is the end of a USB cable that connects to a USB port.

 - A USB port is a location on your computer or device into which you plug a USB connector.

-Here are the most common USB connectors:
+Here are the most common USB connectors and ports:

-- USB Type B - probably the largest USB connector out there, the USB Type B is square shaped, with two small bevels on two of its corners.
+USB Type B - probably the largest USB connector out there, the USB Type B is square-shaped, with two small bevels on two of its corners.
 The USB Type B connector is generally used at the end of the USB cable that plugs into your printer, scanner, and other large devices.